 Nano CIC Rechargeable Invisible Hearing Aids have rechargeable technology for those that don’t want to be bothered with battery changes.
 These hearing aids are almost invisible and have powerful chip technology is designed in the U.S. The NANO CIC Recharge has background noise-canceling technology, noise reduction frequencies, and feedback control.
 Included in its price are two hearing aids (one for each ear), two charging cases and extra ear domes to ensure a snug fit.

 Nano CIC Digital Hearing Aids have a sleek design and powerful digital technology with volume control.
 They have a 6-month supply of free batteries and various earbud sizes to ensure that they fit properly.

 Nano digital hearing aids can be bought online.
+To order invisible behind the ear hearing aids, click here.
 They have a 45-days money-back satisfaction guarantee and have superb sound quality.

 See the new rechargeable NANO hearing aids:

 These small hearing aids can be placed quite deep into the ear canal, making them quite hard to see.
 The Widex IIC hearing aids are known for their technology and good sound quality.

 They are durable and comfortable hearing devices that can be worn in all situations and are custom made for a comfortable fit.
 They can be integrated with smartphones.

 However, they do not fit all ear canal dimensions and people whose ears produce a lot of ear wax cannot wear them.
 They may also not fit well on people with perforated ears.